DinoChiesa/Apigee-Java-Json-Parse/README.md

-# Java Json test
+# Apigee Edge - Java Json test

 This directory contains the Java source code and pom.xml file required to compile a pair of simple Java callouts for Apigee Edge, that do Json Deserialization.

 There was some discussion about whether the [FasterXML Jackson](https://github.com/FasterXML/jackson) and [Google Gson](https://github.com/google/gson) libraries would work within Java callouts in Apigee Edge.
-This project can be used to test same.
+This project can be used to test and demonstrate same.

+In short - it works if you serialize and deserialize Maps.
+It does not work to deserialize custom POJOs.
+The latter requires reflection which is disallowed in Apigee Edge callouts.

 ## Usage Notes